Merrill carbine: Jenks-Merrill carbine

 The Jenks-Merrill carbine was an altered firearm by James H Merrill.
 The carbine was a .54 caliber, single -shot, percussion, breechloader with a 24 1/4 inch round barrel and two barrel bands.
 Approximately 300 were modified for the U.S. Navy to use the action from the Merrill carbine.

 Merrill rifle

-The Merrill rifle was produced from 1862–65 with a total quantity estimated at over 800.
+The Merrill rifle was produced from 1862 to 1865 with a total quantity estimated at over 800.
 The rifle was a .54 caliber, single -shot, percussion, breechloader with an action identical to the Merrill Carbine, but with a 33-inch barrel, two barrel bands, and a lug for attaching a bayonet.
 It also had a brass patch box similar to the First Type carbine.
 Serial numbers are in the "5000 - 14000" range.
 Of the rifles produced, 770 were purchased by the Union government during the Civil War.
 Most were issued to infantry regiments with small quantities issued to sharpshooters.